 8 Key Elements you NEED for your Project Page:

-Under your video you should have a short 2–3 line description to tell visitors exactly what the project is.
+- Description: Under your video, you should have a short 2–3 line description to tell visitors exactly what the project is.

-Unboxing videos on YouTube are extremely popular because people always want to know exactly what they’re getting.
-Show them this through either a GIF or infographic.
+- Unboxing: Unboxing videos on YouTube are extremely popular because people always want to know exactly what they’re getting.
+Show them this through either a GIF or an infographic.

-This will be short prior to starting, the best thing to do is to consider questions your backers may have about the project and go from there.
+- FAQs: This will be short before starting, the best thing to do is to consider questions your backers may have about the project and go from there.
 Once you go live you should be updating this as you go.

 5 Helpful Visual Elements: